couple holding keys

 Instead of presenting their product or service and their business plan to professional investors like venture capital firms, they’ll share it with the public and appeal for funds from them.
 The entrepreneurs will typically select a time period during which the investors can put money into the campaign to help it achieve its crowdfunding goal.

 Crowdfunding is not a loan, in the traditional sense.
-The entrepreneur does not get the money they need to launch or scale your business from a lender.
+The entrepreneur does not get the money they need to launch or scale their business from a lender.
 Instead, they tap into capital markets sourced from a group of people, which can include people they know as well as strangers.

-With crowdfunding, anyone can invest but there are limits on the amount that can be invested in Regulation Crowdfunding during a 12-month period.
+With crowdfunding, anyone can invest, but there are limits on the amount that can be invested in Regulation Crowdfunding during a 12-month period.
 These limits reflect their net worth and income.

 Here’s a brief look at how crowdfunding works: